JuanCantu1/Interactive-Memory-Game/README.md

 ## Interactive Memory Game

 ### Introduction
 This project is a controller for a training device to evaluate whether a test subject (person or animal) can correctly push a sequence of buttons, in this case "ABAABBABABA".
 If the subject correctly completes the sequence, a cookie will be dispensed.
 If the subject makes an error, an electric shock is delivered, and they must go back to the beginning.
-In this project, the cookie dispenser and the shocking device will be simulated by lighting LEDs
+In this project, the cookie dispenser and the shocking device will be simulated by lighting LEDs.

 ### Circuit Behavior
 1. The system should start in the “ready to start” status, with no LEDs on.
 It should stay in ready status until one of the inputs is activated.